Five Questions for Writer/Director Scott Blake about his Kickstarter Project, Victory

 Filmmaker: Tell me more about those film references you cited, and others, perhaps, and the way your short is inspired by them?

 Blake: If you look at Odd Man Out and Gavras’ State of Siege and The Battle of Algiers you see people becoming situationally-motivated to do something about an overwhelming threat against them.
 For example, mothers plant bombs in crowded cafes that almost certainly kill children.
 So, what causes a person to do that?
 How and where does this violent act happen in its embryonic state?
 Who’s to blame?
 Also, trying to apply a modern, conventional sense of morality to the characters in the films above, as well as to those in my film, is a major pitfall.
 A film lacks spine when it tries to support both sides and include, say, beardos living in the woods talking about their ideology.
 Sometimes there aren’t two sides to every issue.
 And like in a Michael Mann film, the characters in Victory are confident and precise – and the film will become more honest that way.
 I believe honesty is the most important aspect of a story.
-Joseph Conrad gets at this in his preface – which is a must read for any filmmaker – to The Nigger of the Narcissus.
+Joseph Conrad gets at this in his preface – which is a must read for any filmmaker – to The Children of the Sea.

 Filmmaker: Your Kickstarter short is striking and unusual — instead of the sincere first-person pitch, it’s an elegant mood piece.
 Tell us about its concept and production?